adamnstone/Panopticom-ANS/standardized_json.md

 Hex is problematic because multiple datasets will overlap in their buckets.
 Only use one dataset in the spikeHex layer at a time.

+**NOTE** for html elements the class goes on the div surrounding the image

 ---

 ### Arc Example